ufidon/comsec/lectures/mod2/README.md

 Public key certificate
 ---
 - public key is vulnerable to spoofing (impersonation)
-  - can be overcomed with public key certifcate
+  - can be overcomed with public key certificate
-- a public key certifcate binds
+- a public key certificate binds
   - the unsigned certificate which contains
     - the public key,
     - its owner's identity